 Islanders' Johnny Boychuk: Three points in win

-Boychuk had a goal and two assists in the Islanders 5-2 win over Calgary on Sunday.
+Boychuk delivered a goal, two assists, and went plus-5 as the Islanders defeated the Flames 5-2 on Sunday.

-On the season Boychuk only has five goals and 14 points in 48 games.
-He does possess a hard and heavy shot but hitting the net has always been a problem.
-The addition of Ryan Pulock this season has also cost him time on the power play and relegated him to the second power play unit.
-Boychuk is used to slow down the opponents top offensive line and his biggest attribute to the Isles may be his toughness in front of his net.
+Boychuk only has five goals and nine assists in 48 games, but his overall plus-1 rating -- which wildly contrasts the team's minus-23 goal differential -- shows that he's likely their best overall defender and excels at keeping opposing players out of the crease.
+He is the perfect complement for Nick Leddy on the first pair, as Leddy likes to carry the puck out of his zone while Boychuk is a stay-at-home defenseman.

 More News